imapsn/imapsn.github.com/_posts/2010-09-21-imapsn-client.markdown

 3. Update `person-status-map.json` for the responding friend

-   1. Use the email in the "From:" header to construct an id: "acct:" + email + "#0"
-   2. look that id up in person status map
-   3. if that id is different than the id of the actor in the friend-response's activity, move the entry so that it is keyed by the actor's person.id
+   1. Verify that a pending entry exists under the activity.inReplyTo id.
+   2. If it exists, remove the entry and continue, else, end.
-   4. set status = `active`
+   3. make a new entry with the actiity.actor.id and set status = `active`
-   5. set last-received = {current time}
+   4. set last-received = {current time}

-Note on step 3: this can happen if someone moves their IMAPSN data to another service and changes their email.
-Their person.id will still be formed out of their old email even though their person.email is different.

-4. Store a message containing the `person` JSON object representing the new friend in the IMAPSN folder as `/contacts/{person.id}`.
+4. Store a message containing the `person` JSON object representing the new friend in the `IMAPSN` folder as `/contacts/{person.id}`.

 5. Email a signed `news-item` with a `http://activitystrea.ms/schema/1.0/make-friend` to all friends in the configured `wall-group`.